Finnish conjugation: Conditional passive

+Potential passive

-It is formed in the same way as the present passive except that the ending is -ttaneen, hence puhuttaneen = 'it may be spoken', tiedettäneen = 'it may be known'.
+It is formed in the same way as the present passive, except that the ending is -ttaneen, hence puhuttaneen = 'it may be spoken', tiedettäneen = 'it may be known'.

 Note the presence of the ne potential marker.

 Type II verbs

-With verbs whose first infinitive ends in vowel + da (juoda = 'to drink', syödä = 'to eat'), it is a fairly large group of verbs partly because one way in which foreign borrowings are incorporated into the Finnish verb paradigms is to add oida: organisoida = 'to organise'.
+These are verbs whose first infinitive ends in vowel + da (juoda = 'to drink', syödä = 'to eat').
+It is a fairly large group of verbs, partly because one way in which foreign borrowings are incorporated into the Finnish verb paradigms is to add oida: organisoida = 'to organise'.

-Another important verb of this type is voida = 'to be able/allowed to'.
+Another important verb of this type is voida (to be able/allowed to).

 The stem is formed by removing da with no vowel doubling in the third person singular: juon, juot, juo, juomme, juotte, juovat.

 Imperfect indicative

-For these verbs whose stems end in two vowels, the first of the vowels is lost when the i is added in the imperfect:

-juon = 'I drink', join = 'I drank'.
+For these verbs whose stems end in two vowels, the first of the vowels is lost when the i is added in the imperfect: juon = 'I drink', join = 'I drank'.

 There is an exception to the rule if the stem already ends in an i (voida or the -oida verbs mentioned earlier).
-Then, the stem does not change between present and imperfect indicative so the imperfect forms are the same as the present forms, and the distinction between them must be made from context.
+In this case, the stem does not change between present and imperfect indicative, so the imperfect forms are the same as the present forms, and the distinction between them must be made from context.